-Yamaha and Buffet have been making quality student instruments for decades
+Yamaha and Buffet have been making quality student instruments for

-will have the very best chance of getting
+purchase their instruments will have the very best chance of getting

 you own an instrument made by one of these two companies, you probably

 already have a decent mouthpiece...but it's worth checking in case

 you bought it used and the previous owner replaced the mouthpiece).